► Empower: Economy and Jobs

 Defining success

-5. Those who work with their “hands” (e.g. technicians) or “hearts” (e.g. in service and community care sectors) wanted to be recognised for their contributions, make a decent living and progress in their respective fields.
+6. Those who work with their “hands” (e.g. technicians) or “heart” (e.g. in service and community care sectors) wanted to be recognised for their contributions, make a decent living and progress in their respective fields.

-6. Many wanted to see our society embrace broader, different definitions of success – they felt that this would encourage Singaporeans to be more innovative, creative, and willing to take risks.
+8. Many wanted to see our society embrace broader definitions of success – they felt that this would encourage Singaporeans to be more innovative, creative, willing to take risks, and grow to their fullest potential.
+Many shared stories of how they had followed their passions and made career switches, to pursue success in their own way.

 “It is important to be satisfied with what you are doing.
 Primary and Secondary school trained us to work towards scoring 'A's and being in the top class, which gave us a lot of stress.
 Now, we view ourselves as successful because we are doing what we enjoy and can see ourselves continuing to do it in the future.”